hikari-py/hikari/README.md

 There are also third party libraries to help you manage components:

-- [`miru`](https://github.com/HyperGH/hikari-miru) -  An optional component handler for hikari, inspired by discord.py's views.
+- [`miru`](https://github.com/HyperGH/hikari-miru) -  A component handler for hikari, inspired by discord.py's views.
-- [`flare`](https://github.com/brazier-dev/hikari-flare/) - A component manager designed to write simple & persistent buttons.
+- [`flare`](https://github.com/brazier-dev/hikari-flare/) - A component manager designed to write simple persistent buttons.

 ---